Wednesday, 13 November 2024

 Earlier this year I was honoured to support the passing of the Estate Agents, Residential Tenancies and Other Acts Amendment (Funding) Bill 2024, where we continued to build on our action to protect renters rights and make the system fairer and more reliable for renters.
 We banned all types of rental bidding and closed the loopholes to make it illegal.
 We made rental bonds portable rather than having to pay a brand new bond each time.
 We also increased the notice required for rent increases and evictions to 90 days, and we created Rental Dispute Resolution Victoria to make it faster and easier to solve issues and disputes.

 With more Victorians renting than ever before, we know that the number of rental disputes has increased, and the process of dealing with disputes is stressful and time-consuming.
 For many renters the cost of the process also adds to the already increased cost of living.
 Renters should not have to find themselves caught up in a protracted VCAT case to have straightforward repairs carried out to get their bond returned.
-Timely, affordable and proportionate access to justice in these situations matter deeply, and the creation of Rental Dispute Resolution Victoria is a crucial piece of this puzzle.
+Timely, affordable and proportionate access to justice in these situations matters deeply, and the creation of Rental Dispute Resolution Victoria is a crucial piece of this puzzle.
 By establishing this independent agency we took a positive step towards meaningful change to Victoria’s rental dispute resolution landscape, and we have made it fairer, faster and cheaper for Victorian renters and landlords.

 Put together, these changes are about ensuring that Victorian renters can make their house a home and giving landlords peace of mind.
 It is important work, and I am proud to be part of the Allan Labor government, which has made this a reality.
 It is truly a team effort to make it a reality.
 I would like to acknowledge all the work being done to realise the aims and ambitions of Victoria’s housing statement, to build the Suburban Rail Loop as the biggest housing project in Australia and to support and strengthen renters rights.
 Whether it be the Minister for Planning at the table, the Minister for Precincts and Minister for Development Victoria, the Minister for Consumer Affairs or the Minister for the Suburban Rail Loop, under the leadership of the Premier there is a power of work being undertaken in this space.

+I am proud that Victoria is leading the nation on renters rights.
+I am proud that Victoria continues to lead the nation in the supply and construction of new homes.
 I am proud that Victoria is number one in home approvals and number one in home starts and home completions.
 I am proud that Victoria is number one in approving and building new homes and number one for supporting renters, and I thank the wonderful member for Footscray for raising this matter of public importance.

 Richard RIORDAN (Polwarth) (17:40): My National Party colleague rose earlier and made scathing comments about the delusional nature of this matter of public importance today.
 This government seriously thinks Victoria is number one for approving and building new homes and number one for supporting renters.
 Only a serious case of mental fatigue and delusion can be responsible for such a statement coming from this government.
 We will go through it this afternoon, and there is nothing, there is not a fact, that can prove those statements.
 It is a matter of public importance for the people of Victoria that they currently have a government in place that is prepared to put that statement down in light of the facts that are there for all to see.
 The worst part about a housing crisis – a government-led, a government-caused and a government-created housing crisis – is that it is a cruel thing to do to people and to society to handle housing so poorly and to offer so little hope to not only the most desperate and those without homes but to future generations who are trying to get homes and access homes and who simply cannot.